bsmccain/Plex-Automatic-Preroll/README.md

 **Windows:**

-Verify python is added to the PATH environmental variable Search for task schedular and open it.
+Verify python is added to the PATH environmental variable Search for task scheduler and open it.
 Click "Create Basic Task" and enter a name and description.
 Then set the task to run monthly.
 Choose "Start a program" then for "Program/script" add the full path of the Plex_Trailers.py script Click "Finish" and you are done!

 ## Running For The First Time